Training at FHE

 That fall Brenna made the decision to move to Hamilton, Ontario for personal reasons, and took the opportunity to take some classes at McMaster University while there.
 She was offered the opportunity to work at Fox Run Stable, under Dieter Werner, where she learned a well managed barn makes all the difference to the staff and the horses.
 It was a sad departure, but she left for educational reasons to finish her university degree, first in Italy, then back in Calgary.

 Upon return to Alberta in 2013 the focus was fitness and strength, and Brenna began working both Urymelle and Roux Royale more regularly.
 In 2014 Urymelle was able to make it out to a couple competitions at the beginning of the year at third level and fourth level where she achieved marks up to 62%.
 In 2015 Urymelle was sold to a competitive home.

-Roux Royale is Brenna's current mount and they hope to make a return to competition soon.
+Roux Royale is Brenna's current mount and they hope to make a return to full competition soon.
 They continue under the watchful eyes of Gillian and Gina, and progress is being made.